uelel/juno.one-test-automation/README.md

 3. I can imagine that most functionalities reside on `ProjectDetailPage` page.
 For that reason, it would make sense to split this class into more subclasses (e.g. `Design`, `Issue`, `Test Case`).

 4. I can also imagine some more sophisticated mapping of URLs in page objects (`PageObject.PAGE_URL`) so that relative URLs and regex patterns can be used.

+5. It is better to keep external libraries separately outside the project.